gorkdesign/drush_deploy/README.md

 ## USAGE

 * You define the servers you want to deploy to using drush site alias groups.
-For example, you could put the folowing in ~/.drush/blah.aliases.drushrc.php:
+For example, you could put the following in ~/.drush/foo.aliases.drushrc.php:

         <?php
         $aliases['web1'] = array(
            'root' => '/var/www/deploy',
-           'remote-host' => 'web1.blah.com',
+           'remote-host' => 'web1.foo.com',
            'remote-user' => 'ubuntu',
            'command-specific' => array(
              'deploy-deploy' => array(